scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 quickly.
 This highlights how Dask is useful to Hyperband and shown in Figure :ref:`fig:synthetic-priority`.

+Dask's priority of training high scoring models works best in very serial
+environments: priority makes no difference in very parallel environment when every job can be run.
 These simulations are performed on a laptop with 4 Dask workers.
 This makes the hyperparameter selection very serial and the number of ``partial_fit`` calls or passes through the dataset a good proxy for time.

 .. [#random-sampling-hyperband] As much as possible – Hyperband evaluates more hyperparameter values.
 The random search without early stopping